SimonLight001/DNASFirehose_MongoDB_Handler/README.md

 # DNASFirehose_MongoDB_Handler

-This file is designed to create a simple interface between DNA SPaces Firehose stream, and MongoDB Atlas.
+This file is designed to create a simple interface between DNA Spaces Firehose stream, and MongoDB Atlas.

 For those of you who are using a .io domain, please make sure you manually change domains.
 This will be something I will add in the future, that domain will be held as a single variable.